Race and health: Theoretical approaches in addressing health and race disparities

-This approach is useful in generating holistic viewpoints on human biological variation.
-There are two biocultural approach models.
-The first approach fuses biological, environmental, and cultural data.
-The second approach treats biological data as primary data and culture and environmental data as secondary.

-The salt sensitivity hypothesis is an example of implementing biocultural approaches in order to understand cardiovascular health disparities among African American populations.
+The salt sensitivity hypothesis is an example of implementing biocultural evolutionary approaches in order to understand cardiovascular health disparities among African American populations.
 This theory, founded by Wilson and Grim, stems from the disproportional rates of salt sensitive high blood pressure seen between U.S. African American and White populations and between U.S. African American and West Africans as well.
 The researchers hypothesized that the patterns were in response to two events.
 One the trans-Atlantic slave trade, which resulted in massive death totals of Africans who were forced over, those who survived and made to the United States were more likely able to withstand the harsh conditions because they retained salt and water better.
 The selection continued once they were in the United States.
 African Americans who were able to withstand hard working conditions had better survival rates due to high water and salt retention.
 Second, today, because of different environmental conditions and increased salt intake with diets, water and salt retention are disadvantageous, leaving U.S. African Americans at disproportional risks because of their biological descent and culture.

-Bio social inheritance model

-Similar to the biocultural approach, the bio social inheritance model also looks at biological and social methods in examining health disparities.
-Hoke et al. define Biosocial inheritance as "the process whereby social adversity in one generation is transmitted to the next through reinforcing biological and social mechanisms that impair health, exacerbating social and health disparities."